contourdesign/web-visualization-challenge/README.md

 # web-visualization-challenge
-Using bootstrap, css, html and python
+Creating a dynamic responsive site using bootstrap, css, html and python

 ## html pages: